pushkarjajoria/Tresillo/README.md

 -   Do you have additional resources & websites for popular music data?
 Are there legal restrictions on the data analysis of music?
 -   In the methods part we describe a rule based approach and a machine-learning approach, what are your thoughts on that?
 Should we focus on one of those approaches?
 -   How strict should we be in defining the rhythm?
+-   Is the scope of the project managable (timewise and given our abilities)